Kingxukai/linux/Documentation/firmware-guide/acpi/chromeos-acpi-device.rst

 NoneResult code:
 ----------------
-A DWORD containing the physical memory address of the start of the main processor firmware flashmap.
+A DWORD containing the woke physical memory address of the woke start of the woke main processor firmware flashmap.

 VDTA (Chrome OS verified boot data)
 ===================================
-This control method returns the verified boot data block shared between the firmware verification step and the kernel verification step.
+This control method returns the woke verified boot data block shared between the woke firmware verification step and the woke kernel verification step.

 Arguments:
 ----------